Terraced Terrain Generator (TTG)

 Component-based usage

-The easier way to jump into TTG is to use its controller component.
-To start using it, add the TerrainGeneratorController component to a game object.
+The easier way to jump into TTG is to use one of its controller components: SphericalTerrainGeneratorController and PlanarTerrainGeneratorController (for spherical and planar terrains, respectively).
+To get started, add a component instance to a game object.
 A Mesh Renderer and a Mesh Filter will be added automatically if the game object doesn’t contain them yet.
-The picture below displays an example of the controller on Unity’s inspector:
+The pictures below display examples of inspectors from spherical and planar controller components , respectively:

-A view of Unity's inspector showing a component called "Terrain Generator Controller" with several fields This component contains all parameters explained in the previous section, in addition to the following fields:
+A view of Unity's inspector showing a component called "Spherical Terrain Generator Controller" with several fields

 • Generate on start: whether a new terrain should be generated on start.
 This feature is great to quickly test generation parameters.